igorvasiak/docs-ivycore/docs/pages/extensions/array-and-list.rst

 These extensions will shorten the code by a large chunk, make the code readable, and easier to manage.

 Some extensions may seem redundant like First and Convert, which are both present under the System.Linq namespace.
-While that's true, Linq treats most - if not all - collection extensions as IEnumerables, while Ivy Core treats arrays and lists separately, making implementation easier to understand.
+While that's true, Linq treats most - if not all - collection extensions as IEnumerables, while Nut Library treats arrays and lists separately, making implementation easier to understand.

 Overview
 --------